Early Life

 Philanthropy

-Gundlach is also involved in philanthropy, making significant donations to art and education.
-In 2016, he donated $42.5 million to the Albright–Knox Art Gallery in Buffalo, New York, which was renamed the Buffalo Albright-Knox-Gundlach Art Museum.
+Gundlach is also a philanthropist, contributing significantly to art and education.
+In 2016, he donated $42.5 million to the Albright–Knox Art Gallery in Buffalo, New York, which was the largest cultural gift from an individual in the city's history.